cf201d51/cookie-stand/README.md

   - Function arguments
     - `minCustPerHour` - The minimum number of customers per hour
     - `maxCustPerHour` - The maximum number of customers per hour
-    - `avePerCust` - The average number of cookies purchased per customer
+    - `avePerSale` - The average number of cookies purchased per customer
   - Properties
     - `minCustPerHour` - The minimum number of customers per hour
     - `maxCustPerHour` - The maximum number of customers per hour
-    - `avePerCust` - The average number of cookies purchased per customer
+    - `avePerSale` - The average number of cookies purchased per customer
 - Refactor the following as prototype methods of the CookieShop object
   - `simulateHour()` - Random min thru max based on properties
   - `simulateDay()` - Loop thru hours and calculate number of cookies per hour, and create hour objects and push them into the simultedDay array property for each hour.
 (See Hour object below.)
   - `calculateTotal()` - Iterate through cookieCountsForHours array and return the total for the location

-### Hour Object
+### CSHour Object

 - Constructor function for CSHour objects
   - Function arguments